bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 ### Placements entity_id

 When creating a placement, there is an option to provide an `entity_id`.
-This is the identifier for a specific product, brand, category, or page.
+The `entity_id` is the identifier for a specific product, brand, category, or page.
 For example, if a widget needs to be on all product pages, leave `entity_id` blank.
-If the widget should only appear on a certain product page, then assign the product ID to `entity_id`.
+If the widget should only appear on a certain product page, assign the product ID to `entity_id`.

 You can use `entity_id` with the following page types:
 * pages/brand